BlueCross BlueShield of Tennessee Medical Policy Manual

 DESCRIPTION

-Cosmetic browplasty is a surgical procedure to improve an individual’s appearance due to sagging tissue and loss of elasticity in the brow region.
+Cosmetic browplasty is a surgical procedure to improve an individual’s appearance due to sagging tissue, wrinkles or loss of elasticity in the brow region.

 POLICY